 Enter Sloane Bickerstaff, sexual health communicator and public health professional.
-Sloane joined the LOLA Collective this year, to educate us on everything from sexual health to reproductive justice.
+Sloane joined the LOLA Collective last year to educate us on everything from sexual health to reproductive justice.
 Here are her answers to the top five sexual health questions we hear from our community.

 Why am I not able to orgasm?

 Don’t worry, you are not alone!
 Contrary to what we see in the media and porn, climaxing for most women is not easy.
 There is an emotional, mental, and physical aspect to sex and reaching a satisfying orgasm can be influenced by a lot of outside factors.
 Some of these factors include stress, anxiety, hormone levels, diet, medication, lack of lubrication, and lack of communication with your partner.